CaliVision-SA/WebDev-github-onboarding/README.md

 git clone https://github.com/CaliVision-SA/WebDev-github-onboarding.git
 ```
 ### 2️⃣ Create a Branch
-Create a new branch to work on:

-git checkout -b <yourname_feature-branch>

 ### 3️⃣ Open the Project
 Open the project in your preferred code editor (e.g., VS Code).